 of plants, examine its capabilities, what it can do, what its distinctive powers and faculties are, etc.

-Examine the nature of human beings.
+of human beings.
 Examine what our distinctive powers and capabilities are, what we're capable of doing, etc.

 Aristotle argues that happiness -- flourishing, living well, etc. -- is